 Yes.
 A taxpayer needs to e-verify the Belated Return filed after the due date.
 It will not be processed by the IT Department unless it is e-verified.

-Yes, you can claim a refund of TDS deducted while filing a belated return u/s 139(4).
+Yes, You can claim a refund of extra tax paid while filing a belated return u/s 139(4).
 The refund will be credited directly to your bank account mentioned in ITR.
-Make sure to pre-validate your bank account for the easy processing of a refund.
+Make sure to pre-validate your bank account to easily process a refund.

 Hey @TeamQuicko